Production IT systems should be

 I join when your IT service systems need a sharp pair of hands for a defined push.

 I'm an independent software engineer with an infrastructure bias.
-I like the messy middle: logs, dashboards, shell sessions, service configs, CI runners, VMs, storage, and the notes that explain why a system became the way it is.
+I like the messy middle: logs, dashboards, shell sessions, service configs, CI runners, VMs, and the notes that explain why a system became the way it is.

 I am at my best when a team needs extra depth for a focused project: Understand the real dependencies, make the next change safer, clean up what blocks progress, and leave behind knowledge the team can actually use.